solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 - __Arbitrary metadata__ for the asset and all its properties.
 This includes human-readable names, Elasticsearch mappings and anything else we'll come up with.
 We also use metadata for routing: each asset defines which of our services "owns" it and thus requests for it can be routed to the correct service.

-Here's a (sanitized and translated) example of the schemas for __Fence__, which is part of the __Road Furniture__ namespace (and therefore owned by the `furniture-registry` service).
+Here's a (sanitized, redacted and translated) example of the schemas for __Fence__, which is part of the __Road Furniture__ namespace (and therefore owned by the `furniture-registry` service).
 There are two schema versions, a transformation from v1 to v2, and some metadata.
 The schemas refer to two generic components (the `velho/import` directive) which include properties defined elsewhere, and there's a property whose type is an enum schema (`velho/enum`).

 ```clojure
 {:latest-version 2